Video Game Law

 At the same time, regulation is beginning to catch up to these advancements, placing developers and players alike in a difficult position.
 Microtransactions, for example, can be lucrative, but risk running afoul of Europe’s laws on lootboxes.
 Esports teams, who have often treated their players as independent contractors, now find themselves in jurisdictions that classify those same players as employees—exposing teams to liability for violations of employment law.
 Streamers find themselves banned from posting content, but may have recourse against the platform for failing to use good faith efforts in investigating whether they violated the platform’s terms of service.

-Our team consists of attorneys from a variety of practice areas, so we can identify and flag potential changes in the law that might affect you before you find yourself or your company embroiled in a legal battle.
+Our video game law team consists of attorneys from a variety of practice areas, so we can identify and flag potential changes in the law that might affect you before you find yourself or your company embroiled in a legal battle.
 Below are just a few examples of the ways our attorneys are able to help our video game clients.

 Intellectual property attorneys protect your rights.

 No matter what your connection to the video game industry, you’ve worked hard to create your brand—in an industry that is especially susceptible to knock-offs, turnover, and piracy.
 At the same time, the intellectual property protections in the gaming space are weaker than normal, since developers and content creators can’t rely on patents (or, in some cases, copyrights) to defend their intellectual property rights.